numsu/nanocurrency-web-js/README.md

 * BIP39/44 private key derivation
 * Mnemonic is compatible with the Ledger Nano implementation
 * Import wallets with a mnemonic phrase or a seed
+* Import wallets with the legacy Nano hex seed
 * Sign send, receive and change representative blocks with a private key
 * Runs in all web browsers and mobile frameworks built with Javascript
 * Convert Nano units